mflannery/gluster-test-drive-3.3/docs/gluster-module-5.md

 # systemctl restart glusterd
 ```

-##IF NEEDED, CREATE THE DISTVOL VOLUME
+## OPTIONAL: CREATE THE DISTVOL VOLUME

-If you have not already done so as part of **Module 2**, deploy the ``distvol``
-volume, using the provided gdeploy configuration file.
+If you have not already done so as part of **Module 2**, deploy the ``distvol`` volume, using the provided gdeploy configuration file.

 ```bash
 gdeploy -c ~/distvol.conf